Chandramukhi: Filming

 Principal photography commenced on 24 October 2004 with a puja ceremony for the muhurat shot at Annai Illam, the residence of Sivaji Ganesan.
 Ramkumar Ganesan said the filming would be finished by 15 February 2005, giving the crew two months to complete the post-production work, including visual effects.
 The first shooting schedule began two days later with a fight scene choreographed by Thalapathy Dinesh and filmed at Ramavaram in Chennai.
 More than 25 Toyota Qualis and 30 stunt artists were involved in the fight sequence that featured Rajinikanth.
 The Vettaiyapuram mansion was erected in Hyderabad.
 The song sequences, one picturised on Rajini alone, two songs in which he appears with the other principal cast members, and the climax song, which was picturised on Jyothika, were filmed in Ramoji Film City.
 Vasu said the film had taken only 78 days to be completed instead of the planned 120 days.

 The picturisation of the song "Devuda Devuda" focused on a variety of professions, especially janitors, sewage cleaners, farmers and washer folk.
-According to Ramji, who helped the production unit look for locations for the song "Konjam Neram", Australia and Russia were the initial choices for filming locations for the song sequence, but Ramkumar Ganesan and Vasu chose Turkey, making Chandramukhi the first Tamil film to be shot there.
+According to Ramji, who helped the production unit look for locations for the song "Konjam Neram", Ramkumar Ganesan and Vasu chose Turkey, making Chandramukhi the first Tamil film to be shot there.
 The production unit flew to Istanbul from Chennai via Dubai on 25 February 2005.
 The filming of the song was completed after the audio launch.
 "Konjam Neram" was shot in segments in Ephesus and Pamukkale.
 Shooting in Ephesus took six hours.
 The segment in Pamukkale was filmed in an amphitheatre in the ancient city of Hierapolis, which is located close to Pamukkale.
 The last segment was shot in the Cappadocia region, a 10-hour drive by bus from Istanbul.
 "Raa Raa" was choreographed by Kala and took four days to be completed instead of the planned seven days.